thomseddon/traefik-forward-auth/README.md

    ```

    In the above example, the first rule would allow requests that begin with `/api/public` and contain the `Content-Type` header with a value of `application/json`.
 It would also allow requests that had the exact path `/public`.

+- `id-service`

+   Specify the identity service to be used: `GoogleAuth` or `AzureAD`

+- `client-id`

+  The Client ID of the application registered in the identity service

+- `client-secret`

+  The Client Secret of the application registered in the identity service

+- `prompt`

+  Prompt options when user redirected to the ideneity service

 ## Concepts